CLAR: Learning 3D Representations for Robotic Manipulation by Fusing Masked Reconstruction with Multi-Level Contrastive Alignment: INTRODUCTION

-In this paper, we introduce \textbf{\textit{\methodname}}, a novel 3D pre-training method that leverages \textbf{C}ontrastive \textbf{L}earning and \textbf{3}D \textbf{R}econstruction to enhance robotic representation for manipulation tasks.
+In this paper, we introduce \textbf{\textit{\methodname}}, a novel pre-training method that enhances robotic representations by unifying \textbf{C}ontrastive \textbf{L}earning for semantic understanding, local \textbf{A}lignment for fine-grained details, and 3D \textbf{R}econstruction for spatial perception.
 The key insight behind \textit{\methodname} is that both spatial awareness and advanced semantic understanding are equally crucial for developing a powerful and robust representation model in manipulation tasks.
-To enhance spatial understanding, we employ a point cloud Masked Autoencoder (MAE) within an encoder-decoder architecture.
+To enhance spatial understanding, we employ a point cloud MAE within an encoder-decoder architecture.
 This approach enables the model to learn high-level latent features from unmasked point patches while reconstructing masked ones, thereby strengthening its spatial reasoning capabilities~\cite{pointmae2022}.
 For robust semantic understanding, we leverage pre-trained 2D foundation models and use a contrastive learning-based mechanism to align the point cloud feature space with the powerful and expressive feature space of foundation models (such as CLIP).
 This alignment facilitates rapid semantic knowledge transfer from the 2D foundation model to our 3D representation model without requiring extensive 3D pre-training data, thereby mitigating the challenges posed by limited 3D robotic datasets~\cite{ulip2024}.
-Moreover, we propose a simple yet efficient pre-training framework for robotic 3D visual representations. \textit{\methodname} addresses the issue of camera view ambiguity across multiple datasets -- an inherent limitation of 2D-based pre-training — by unifying the coordinate system across all viewpoint-based point cloud data.
-Additionally, we introduce a multi-view point cloud random fusion mechanism during pre-training to augment the dataset and improve generalization across different camera viewpoints.
-This augmentation facilitates more efficient use of cross-dataset multi-view camera data during pre-training and faster adaptation to unseen viewpoints during testing.
+Furthermore, to enhance perception of scene details and resolve the 'contextual mismatch' common in robotics pre-training, we design a novel local feature alignment strategy.
+Instead of forcing a flawed global alignment between a cropped point cloud and a full image, our strategy uses deformable attention~\cite{deepinteraction++} to adaptively match local 3D patches with corresponding 2D regions.
+This achieves a robust cross-modal local alignment that focuses learning on meaningful, shared information, respecting the irregular structure of the point cloud.

 To summarize, our main contributions are as follows:

 \begin{itemize}